Malice-1993

 Despite the superlative special effects, though, this is the only reason to watch Twister, and seeing the film once is enough excitement.

-When Jo, Bill, and Melissa’s truck are captured inside the funnel cloud the vehicle and its passengers somehow remain unharmed.
+When Jo, Bill, and Melissa’s truck is captured inside the funnel cloud, the vehicle and its passengers somehow remain unharmed.
 Tornadoes do not simply come out of nowhere to attack without any indication on the radar.

 Times sure do change in cinema, especially with technical effects and CGI growing each year.